-Most Accounting Standards such as IAS 19, US GAAP, Ind AS19 and others require the Projected Unit Credit method.
+Most Accounting Standards, such as IAS 19, US GAAP, Ind AS19 and others, require the Projected Unit Credit method.

 The resultant estimated liability amount reflects full expected service to each of leaving service, retirement or death, or other exit states.

-The Annual or Current Service Cost is determined by dividing, for each employee, their total liability by total expected service and then aggregating the Current Service Cost for all members.
+The Current Service Cost is determined by dividing, for each employee, their total liability by total expected service and then aggregating the Current Service Cost for all members.
 The Current Service Cost can be viewed as the cost accruing over the next year, allowing for escalation and discounting to the different possible dates of payment.

 Differences between expectations and fact emerge as actuarial gains or losses and are amortised immediately the next year.